pishnuke/llm-tickets/README.md

 https://docs.anthropic.com/en/docs/build-with-claude/prompt-engineering/overview

-### Model=llama3.1 Prompt=prompt3.txt
+### Model=llama3.1 Prompt=prompt6.txt

-Score=0.659238874912262
+Score=0.6543293197949728

 Individual scores:

-('Report generation in SUN system is consistently failing for reports with PDF format output.', 0.6596128344535828) ('Report generation in SUN system is consistently failing for reports with CSV format output.', 0.6199476718902588) ('Report rendering in Moon reporting system produces empty data in the columns with real-time data.', 0.6981561183929443)
+('Report generation in SUN system is consistently failing for reports with PDF format output.', 0.701530396938324) ('Report generation in SUN system is consistently failing for reports with CSV format output.', 0.5400208234786987) ('Report rendering in Moon reporting system produces empty data in the columns with real-time data.', 0.7214367389678955)

-### Model=phi3:medium Prompt=prompt3.txt
+### Model=gemma2:9b Prompt=prompt6.txt

-Score=0.6385248303413391
+Score=0.6339565714200338

 Individual scores:

-('Report generation in SUN system is consistently failing for reports with PDF format output.', 0.6495018601417542) ('Report generation in SUN system is consistently failing for reports with CSV format output.', 0.636920690536499) ('Report rendering in Moon reporting system produces empty data in the columns with real-time data.', 0.6291519403457642)
+('Report generation in SUN system is consistently failing for reports with PDF format output.', 0.6484900712966919) ('Report generation in SUN system is consistently failing for reports with CSV format output.', 0.5971818566322327) ('Report rendering in Moon reporting system produces empty data in the columns with real-time data.', 0.6561977863311768)

-### Model=gemma2:9b Prompt=prompt3.txt
+### Model=phi3:medium Prompt=prompt6.txt

-Score=0.6255034804344177
+Score=0.6221461097399393

 Individual scores:

-('Report generation in SUN system is consistently failing for reports with PDF format output.', 0.6048611998558044) ('Report generation in SUN system is consistently failing for reports with CSV format output.', 0.5966679453849792) ('Report rendering in Moon reporting system produces empty data in the columns with real-time data.', 0.6749812960624695)
+('Report generation in SUN system is consistently failing for reports with PDF format output.', 0.5979423522949219) ('Report generation in SUN system is consistently failing for reports with CSV format output.', 0.6677214503288269) ('Report rendering in Moon reporting system produces empty data in the columns with real-time data.', 0.6007745265960693)

-### Model=mistral Prompt=prompt3.txt
+### Model=mistral Prompt=prompt6.txt

-Score=0.6045441031455994
+Score=0.6100040872891744

 Individual scores:

-('Report generation in SUN system is consistently failing for reports with PDF format output.', 0.6102449297904968) ('Report generation in SUN system is consistently failing for reports with CSV format output.', 0.5822607278823853) ('Report rendering in Moon reporting system produces empty data in the columns with real-time data.', 0.621126651763916)
+('Report generation in SUN system is consistently failing for reports with PDF format output.', 0.6364946961402893) ('Report generation in SUN system is consistently failing for reports with CSV format output.', 0.5394194722175598) ('Report rendering in Moon reporting system produces empty data in the columns with real-time data.', 0.6540980935096741)